Skip to main content

 Peptide Action at the Cellular Level

 Peptides exert their influence through highly specific interactions with cell surface receptors, initiating intracellular signaling cascades that modify cellular function.
 For instance, growth hormone-releasing peptides like Sermorelin and Ipamorelin bind to the growth hormone secretagogue receptor (GHSR) on somatotrophs in the anterior pituitary.
-This binding stimulates the release of endogenous (GH).
+This binding stimulates the release of endogenous growth hormone (GH).
 GH, a pleiotropic hormone, then acts on target tissues directly or indirectly through the production of insulin-like growth factor 1 (IGF-1) in the liver.

 The downstream effects of GH and IGF-1 are vast, impacting protein synthesis, lipolysis, and glucose metabolism.
 These metabolic shifts directly influence the body’s energy expenditure and heat production.
 For example, increased lipolysis (fat breakdown) provides fatty acids as an energy substrate, while enhanced protein synthesis supports muscle mass, a metabolically active tissue.
 The overall effect is an optimization of cellular energy dynamics, which contributes to a more robust and adaptable thermoregulatory system.